VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 total feature number = 15
 ```

-## VW's diagnostic information

-There is a burble of diagnostic information which you can turn off with `--quiet`.
-However, it's worthwhile to first understand it, so let's work through it bit by bit.
+## Vowpal Wabbit output

+This section provides information on the various types of diagnostic output Vowpal Wabbit presents.

+**Use** `--quiet`  command to turn off diagnostic information in Vowpal Wabbit.

+### Hash function bits

+The following output shows the number of bits from the hash function:

 ```
 Num weight bits = 18
 ```

-Only 18 bits of the hash function will be used.
-That's much more than necessary for this example.
-You could adjust the number of bits using `-b bits`
+This diagnostic ouput shows that the number of bits from the hash function is 18 (more than enough for this example).
+Use `-b bits` to adjust the number of bits to be used from the hash function.

+### Learning rate

+The following output shows the learning rate:

 ```
 learning rate = 0.5
 ```

-The default learning rate is 0.5 which we found to be a good default with the current default update (`--normalized --invariant --adaptive`).
-If the data is noisy you'll need a larger data-set and/or multiple passes to predict well.
-On these larger data-sets, our learning rate will by default decay towards 0 as we run through examples.
-You can adjust the learning rate up or down with `-l rate`.
-A higher learning rate will make the model converge faster but a too high learning rate may over-fit and end-up worse on average.
+The default learning rate is `0.5` with current default update (`--normalized --invariant --adaptive`).

+If the data is noisy, you need a larger data-set or multiple passes to predict well.
+For massive data-sets, the learning rate decays towards `0` by default.

+**Use**  `-l rate` to adjust the learning rate up or down.

+>**Note:** A higher learning rate makes the model converge faster, but if you adjust the learning rate too high, you risk over-fit and end-up worse on average.

+### Initial time

+The following output shows the initial time for learning rate decay:

 ```
 initial_t = 0
 ```

-Learning rates should often decay over time, and this specifies the initial time.
+>**Note:** Learning rates often decay over time, and this diagnostic output specifies the initial time.
 You can adjust with `--initial_t time`, although this is rarely necessary these days.

+### Power on learning rate decay

+The following output specifies the power on the learning rate decay:

 ```
 power_t = 0.5
 ```

+The default is `0.5` and a minimax optimal choice that works well for most problems in Vowpal Wabbit.
+A different way of stating this is: stationary data-sets where the fundamental relation between the input features and target label are not changing over time, should benefit from a high (close to 1.0) `--power_t` while learning against changing conditions, like learning against an adversary who continuously changes the rules-of-the-game, would benefit from low (close to 0) `--power_t` so the learner can react quickly to these changing conditions.

-This specifies the power on the learning rate decay.
-You can adjust this `--power_t p` where _p_ is in the range [0,1].
+>**Note:** You can adjust this `--power_t p` where _p_ is in the range [0,1].
 0 means the learning rate does not decay, which can be helpful when state tracking, while 1 is very aggressive, but plausibly optimal for [IID](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) data-sets.

-0.5 is a minimax optimal choice.
-A different way of stating this is: stationary data-sets where the fundamental relation between the input features and target label are not changing over time, should benefit from a high (close to 1.0) `--power_t` while learning against changing conditions, like learning against an adversary who continuously changes the rules-of-the-game, would benefit from low (close to 0) `--power_t` so the learner can react quickly to these changing conditions.
-For many problems, 0.5, which is the default, seems to work best.
+### Cache files

+The following output shows that you are not using a cache file:

 ```
 using no cache
 ```

+A cache file contains our dataset in a faster to handle format and can greatly speed up training if we use multiple passes or run multiple experiments on the same dataset (even with different options).
+The default cache file name is the dataset file name with `.cache` appended.

+For example:

+`house_dataset.cache`

+**Use** `--cache_file housing.cache` to override the default cache file name.

+The cache file is created the first time you use `-c`.
+If the cache exists and is newer than the dataset, that file is used by default.

-This says you are not using a cache.
-If you use multiple passes with `--passes`, you would need to also pass `-c` so VW can cache the data in a faster to handle format (passes > 1 should be much faster).
-By default, the cache file name will be the data-set file with `.cache` appended.
-In this case: `house_dataset.cache`.
-You may also override the default cache file name by passing: `--cache_file housing.cache`.
-A cache file can greatly speed up training when you run many experiments (with different options) on the same data-set even if each experiment is only a single pass.
-So if you want to experiment with the same data-set over and over, it is highly recommended to pass `-c` every time you train.
-If the cache exists and is newer than the data-set, it will be used, if it doesn't exist, it'll be created the first time `-c` is used.
+**Use** `-c` for multiple passes `--passes`, so Vowpal Wabbit caches the data in a faster format (passes > 1 should be much faster).
+If you want to experiment with the same dataset over and over, it is highly recommended to pass `-c` every time you train.

+### Data sources

+The following output shows the source of the data:

 ```
 Reading datafile = house_dataset
 ```

-There are many different ways to input data to VW.
+>**Note:** There are many different ways to input data to Vowpal Wabbit.
 Here we're just using a simple text file and VW tells us the source of the data.
-Alternative sources include cache files (from previous VW runs), stdin, or a tcp socket.
+Alternative sources include **cache files** (from previous runs), **stdin**, or a **tcp socket**.

+### Number of data sources

+The following output shows the number of data sources:

 ```
 num sources = 1
 ```

-There is only one input file in our example.
-But you can specify multiple files.
+There is only one input file in this example, but we can specify multiple files.

 Next, there is a bunch of header information.
 VW is going to print out some live diagnostic information.